enrique-bustamante/Group2_Cardiovascular_Project/README.md

 - Alcohol intake
 - Physical activity

-Difficult to take patients answers into account since they might not be accurate.
+Difficult to take patients answers into account since they might not be accurate due to bias.
+We all like to think that we do a little more exercise than what we really report and individuals might be embarrassed to admit how much they smoke and/or drink.

 ## Outline of project